Blackadder: In that case, you have the most fashionable brain in London.

-- Patrick is speculated by some fans as Obfuscating Stupidity, because of occaisonal moments of Sesquipedalian Loquaciousness, as well as one time where he is percieved to have admitted he's not dumb.
+- Patrick is speculated by some fans as Obfuscating Stupidity, because of occasional moments of Sesquipedalian Loquaciousness, as well as one time where he is perceived to have admitted he's not dumb.

-- Teen Titans: Starfire can act spacey and clueless because she's from another planet and she doesn't have much knowledge about the Earth.
-When the titans go to Tamaran, she is not at all ditzy and it is her teammates that have the blank "what's going on" looks.
+- Teen Titans: Starfire can act spacey and clueless because she's an Amusing Alien and she doesn't have much knowledge about the Earth.
+When the Titans go to Tamaran, she is not at all ditzy and it is her teammates that have the blank "what's going on" looks.